jon-lin/TweetTones/docs/README.md

 This project will also include:

-- [ ] An "About" modal providing more info about IBM Watson's Tone Analyzer and Tweet Tones
+- [ ] An "About" modal providing more info about IBM Watson's Tone Analyzer and TweetTones
 - [ ] A production README

 Bonuses: